Cdustin28/PhysicsEngine/README.md

 # PhysicsEngine
-This will be a physics engine with  qt graphics
+This will be a physics engine with  OpenGL graphics